combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

 ### `agent.runner`

-`agent.runner` is a library to run the conversation defined in `agent.template`.
+`agent.runner` is a library to run the conversation defined in `agent.templates`.

-We have defined how the conversation should go in `agent.template`.
+We have defined how the conversation should go in `agent.templates`.

 Then, we need to define how the conversation is actually carried out.
 You need to pass the following arguments: